You may want to insure your mobile phone if:

 If you make a claim on your policy, you will still have to pay the full cost of your premium:

 If you pay for your policy in full, you will not be given a refund if you claim

 If you pay monthly, you will have to keep paying your instalments until the policy ends

 Some insurers also require your premium to be paid in full before they will pay your claim, so check the conditions of the policy before you take out cover.

 Many insurers state that you must let them know your phone has been damaged, lost or stolen within 24 hours, otherwise they can refuse to pay your claim.

 Insurance companies may also refuse to pay your claim if you have failed to report a lost or stolen phone to the police.

 Most insurance policies only cover theft of your mobile if it has been forcibly stolen, for example during a burglary.
 You would not be covered if your phone was taken from your back pocket without you knowing.

 You may have to pay extra for loss cover because it is not always included as standard.
-Even then, your insurer may not pay out if you have been careless or left your phone behind, for example, in a taxi.
+Even then, your insurer may not pay out if you have been careless or left your phone behind in a taxi, for example.

 Some insurers will try to repair your phone rather than replace it, which means you could be without a phone for up to a week.